The Long and Winding History of “Ain’t No Grave”

 Read more

-What’s with the Twelve Days of Christmas?
+What’s Up with the Twelve Days of Christmas?

 I remember back in elementary school being teased a bit by some Jewish classmates about the superiority of Hanukkah over Christmas: “You only have one day to get presents, but we have eight.”
 I’m sure I wasn’t quick-witted enough to mention the plethora of gift-giving in “The Twelve Days of Christmas” with its extra days of celebration.
 So here’s the information I didn’t have back then.